NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Setup of the computation within the Local Unitarity formalism

 where $m\geq 1$ and $h(t)$ is an auxiliary function, normalised to unity, $\int_{{-\infty}}^{+\infty}{dt h(t)}=1$, used to solve the energy part of the momentum conservation Dirac delta function of eq.~\eqref{eq:LUmaster} using a common variable for all cuts which is crucial to align the measure between real and virtual contributions\footnote{Note that there is a change of variable $t_\star=e^{t}$ and a redefinition of the function $h(t)=t_\star h_\star(t_\star)=e^{t} h_\star(e^{t})$, where $t_\star$ and $h_\star$ denote the auxiliary variable $t$ and function $h$ used in ref.~\cite{Capatti:2020xjc}.}.
-For $G\notin\Gamma^{\mathrm{FS}}_{\text{proc}}$, we set $\mathrm{d}\sigma_G/\mathrm{d}\mathcal{O}=0$.
+For the results presented in this paper, we have set $m=1$.
+The value of $m$ seems to impact the Monte Carlo convergence only marginally, as long as it is not taken too large.

 Note that the causal flow problem is completely analogous to the computation of the integrated threshold counter-terms of refs.~\cite{Kermanschah:2021wbk,Kermanschah:2024utt}, although the formulation of eq.~\eqref{eq:LU_2to2} also supports generic observables.
-If there are no initial-state singularities, $\mathrm{d}\sigma_G/\mathrm{d}\mathcal{O}$ is IR finite.
-Furthermore, UV singularities can be regulated by the automated application of the BPHZ renormalisation formalism~\cite{Bogoliubov:1957gp,Hepp:1966eg,Zimmermann:1969jj} as outlined in ref.~\cite{Capatti:2022tit}.
+If there are no initial-state singularities, $\mathrm{d}\sigma_G/\mathrm{d}\mathcal{O}$ is \gls{ir} finite.
+Furthermore, \gls{uv} singularities can be regulated by the automated application of the \gls{bphz} renormalisation formalism~\cite{Bogoliubov:1957gp,Hepp:1966eg,Zimmermann:1969jj} as outlined in ref.~\cite{Capatti:2022tit}.
 On the other hand, when initial-state singularities are present, the formula above is not enough to obtain an integrable function and additional strategies need to be put in place, such as counter-term subtraction (\eg\ refs.~\cite{Anastasiou:2018rib,Anastasiou:2020sdt,Anastasiou:2025cvy} for the subtraction of virtual contributions and typical phase-space subtraction methods for the subtraction of singularities associated with real emission from initial states) or by extending the summation over the initial states to include all degenerate massless configurations~\cite{Capatti:2025gqj}.